User Guide

 Grafana Interface

-Note, if you are deploying a version of A2rchi you have already used (i.e., you haven't removed the images/volumes for a given --name), the postgres will have already been created without the grafana user created, and it will not work, so make sure to deploy a fresh instance.
+Note, if you are deploying a version of A2rchi you have already used (i.e., you haven't removed the images/volumes for a given --name), the postgres will have already been created without the Grafana user created, and it will not work, so make sure to deploy a fresh instance.

 Once this is set, add the following argument to your a2rchi create command, e.g.,